Government support for R&D in the Netherlands - by type of funding

 Analysis

 Direct government support for R&D can be distinguished by type of funding: institutional funding on the one hand and project funding on the other hand.
 The share of project funding has been increasing between 2005 and 2010, followed by some fluctuations.
 Between 2010 and 2015 the share of project funding declined, largely as a result of the phasing out of various types of subsidies.
-After that, the share of project financing will grow to 33% in 2021 (provisional figures).
-In the coming years, the share of project funding in the Netherlands is expected to rise even further, to 37% in 2024, due to the National Growth Fund.
+After that, the share of project financing increased to 33% in 2023.
+In the coming years, the share of project funding in the Netherlands is expected to rise even further (41% in 2025), due to the National Growth Fund.
+After 2025, the share of project funding is expected to slowly decrease.

 In other countries (insofar as information is available) the share of project financing differs greatly.
-In Austria, for example, in 2020 28% of government R&D expenditure will be spent through project financing and in Ireland the percentage is 61%.
-At 31% in 2020, the Netherlands has a relatively small share of project financing.
-Due to the expected increase to 37%, the Netherlands is more average.
+In Austria, for example, in 2023 26% of government R&D expenditure was spent through project financing.
+In Belgium this percentage was 52%.
+With 33% in 2023, the Netherlands had a relatively small share of project financing.
+With the expected increase, the Netherlands will be more average from 2024 onwards.

 Direct government support for R&D per department